Niue Food Guide

 Niue has a small selection of delectable restaurants with a surprising array of international cuisines represented.
 Dine on fresh sushi, New York-style pizzas, Indian curries, Chinese cuisine, American burgers and more!
 Should you want to try some Niuean dishes, your best bet are the Niuean buffet evenings taking place at various restaurants.

 Sample a range of Niuean dishes, such as takihi, povi masima, moa Niue, faikai ika and more, at one of the umu nights on the island.
 On Thursday evenings, book a table at the Scenic Matavai Resort for their umu night and fire-dancing performers.
 The resort is located in Tamakautoga on the southwest coast of the island.
 Alternatively, the Hio Cafe & Bar puts on a Thursday umu night including an uga show and local music.
 Find the bar in the village of Tuapa.
+See which Niuean food to look for in the 8 Unique Foods in Niue You Have to Try.

 International Cuisine in Niue